 That has led to a recovery back above 73.00-72.70 area it has nominally exceeded once again, with next resistance reverting to the 75.00 area it has fully recovered above of late (including 75.80) likely on the weaker CRUDE OIL activity.
-More major higher resistance remains up toward the 77.00 area with not much above until 80.00.
+More major higher resistance was up in the 77.00 area it has also violated of late, with not much above until 80.00.